 The vice provost and dean of the Graduate School provides leadership for the development of graduate education.
 As the principal academic and administrative officer of the Graduate School, the vice provost oversees admissions, academic progress, and awarding of degrees at the graduate level; implements graduate curricular policy as determined by the Graduate Council; has responsibility for activities involving graduate curricular and academic matters; and works closely with graduate directors and chairs to recruit graduate students and develop new programs.
-The vice provost also assists both faculty and graduate students in their realization of the teaching mission of the institution.
-Academic units temporarily housed in the Graduate School report to the vice provost and dean of the Graduate School.
-The vice provost and dean of the Graduate School reports to the executive vice president for academic affairs and provost.
+The vice provost and dean of the Graduate School works closely with Undergraduate Education to ensure alignment between the graduate and undergraduate components of accelerated (4+1) degrees and to coordinate mandated seven-year reviews of academic departments.
+The vice provost also assists both faculty and graduate students in their realization of the teaching mission of the institution and coordinates with the vice president for research to facilitate the research mission of the institution.
+Academic units temporarily housed in the Graduate School report to the vice provost and dean of the Graduate School reports to the executive vice president for academic affairs and provost.